Social media and suicide

 Since the rise of social media, there have been numerous cases of individuals being influenced towards committing suicide or self-harm through their use of social media, and even of individuals arranging to broadcast suicide attempts, some successful, on social media.
-Researchers have studied social media and suicide to determine what, if any, risks social media poses in terms of suicide, and to identify methods of mitigating such risks, if they exist.
-The search for a correlation has not yet uncovered a clear answer.
+The study of the relationship between social media and suicide aims to determine the risks social media poses in terms of suicide, and to identify methods of mitigating such risks.

 Background

 Suicide is one of the leading causes of death worldwide, and as of 2020, the second leading cause of death in the United States for those aged 15–34.
 According to the Center for Disease Control and Prevention, suicide was the third leading cause of death among adolescents in the US, from 1999 to 2006.

 In 2020, people in the US had a suicide rate of 13.5 per 100,000.
 Suicide was a leading cause of death in the United States accounting for 48,183 deaths in 2021.
 Suicide rates increased by 30 per cent from 2000 to 2018 and declined in 2019 and 2020.

 Suicide remains a significant public health issue worldwide, despite prevention efforts and treatments.
 Suicide has been identified not only as an individual phenomenon but also as being influenced by social and environmental factors.
 There is growing evidence that online activity has influenced suicide-related behavior.
 The use of social media throughout the 21st century has grown exponentially.
 For this reason, there are a variety of sources that are accessible to the public in various forms, especially social media sites such as Facebook, Instagram, Twitter, YouTube, Snapchat, TikTok and many more.
 Although these platforms were intended to allow people to connect virtually, these platforms can lead to cyber-bullying, insecurity, and emotional distress, and sometimes may influence a person to attempt suicide.

 Bullying, whether on social media or elsewhere, physical or not, significantly increases victims' risk of suicidal behavior.
 Since social media was introduced some people have taken their lives as a result of cyberbullying.
 Furthermore, suicide rates among teenagers have increased from 2010 to 2022 as social media has become something that people interact with more throughout their day-to-day lives.

 Media algorithms tend to popularize videos and posts to inform the country of the rising trouble, which may create a popular appeal to the young and immature minds of teenagers.
 This is why, social media could provide higher risks with the promotion of different kinds of pro-suicidal sites, message boards, chat rooms, and forums.
 Moreover, the Internet not only reports suicide incidents but documents suicide methods (for example, suicide pacts, an agreement between two or more people to kill themselves at a particular time and often by the same lethal means).
 Therefore, the role the Internet plays, particularly social media, in suicide-related behavior is a topic of growing interest.